 - Single items over 50kg

 - From 1 April 2018 the price for a large item collection will increase to £23 per item.
-There will be a reduced charge of £11.50 per item if you receive means tested benefit, including housing benefit, council tax reduction and/or income support - you will have to provide your benefits refernce number at the time of booking.
+There will be a reduced charge of £11.50 per item if you receive means tested benefit, including housing benefit, council tax reduction (not including single persons discount) and/or income support - you will have to provide your benefits reference number at the time of booking.
 This increase follows a review the costs incurred by the council in providing this service.
 Local authorities are able to recover reasonable collection costs, but cannot recover the costs associated with disposal.
 The new rate of £23 per item now more accurately reflects the actual costs incurred by the council in arranging and collecting each item of bulky household waste.

 You will need to pay at the time of booking.